emmatovar27/Spectral-Line_Search_Stacked_VLA/README.md

 **This version of the program runs in python 2.X and CASA 5.X**

-The program will be updated for the python 3.X and CASA 6.X
+The program will be updated for python 3.X and CASA 6.X

 Extract the files in the path.